What to Expect

 We have worship leaders but no performers.
 Every leader is a member of our church and is not a professional.
 Words of the songs are provided on screens to encourage and equip everyone to sing along to praise our God and encourage one another.
 We use multiple instruments but seek to keep the sound level at a point where the congregation can hear one another sing.

 Corporate prayer is encouraged by someone leading a prayer.
 We pray at the beginning of our service, asking God to speak to us and focusing our minds on Him.
-We have a prayer theme each month as well.
 Pastor Jacob often leads in a pastoral prayer before the sermon.
 Everyone is encouraged to pray to God in their own heart and mind as whoever is praying out loud leads.

 Pastor Jacob Riggs preaches 95% of the time on Sunday mornings.
 His purpose is to proclaim God’s Word, help us understand what it says, and how we can apply it to our lives.
-His sermons usually last anywhere from 35-45 minutes.
+His sermons usually last around 35-40 minutes.
+We provide a free sermon notebook (available at the gray table) to keep track of your sermon notes and use for personal reflection.

 On the last Sunday of each month we celebrate the Lord’s Supper.
-If you have repented of your sins and have believed on Jesus Christ, knowing Him personally, we encourage you to participate with us.
+If you have surrendered to and believed in Jesus Christ for salvation, knowing Him personally, we encourage you to participate with us.
 But if you are not a follower of Christ, we ask you to not participate in this portion of our service.

 Beginning at 9:45, a group of a few to a dozen or more people gather in separate rooms in our building.
 There is a time of prayer and Bible study in each group.
 Participation is encouraged but not required.
 If you have children, come a little early so you can get them to their classes and be at yours on time.
-Don’t feel embarrassed if you arrive late.
+Each class is topically based and lasts for 6-7 weeks at a time.
+The purpose is to establish us in our faith and equip us to help others follow Jesus.